Setting up CodeGuard – Site

 - You will see the Complete Confirmation page.

-- Once the websites are added, these are displayed in a list just below the Backup a Site section.
-The Website Backup section contains more detailed information about completed backups and allows you to customize settings in CodeGuard.
+- Once the websites are added, they are displayed in a list just below the Backup a Site section.
+The Website Backup section provides more detailed information about completed backups and lets you customize CodeGuard settings.

 Configuring CodeGuard to safeguard an additional domain or website